Semi-convection in rotating spherical shells: flows, layers and dynamos: Introduction

-To model the semi-convective layer of gaseous planets, we investigate semi-convection in a spherical shell, with fixed temperature and compositional boundary conditions to simulate steady convecting layers above and below.
-We first perform a linear analysis, finding results similar to those of \citet{monville2019rotating}, with a linear onset curve that connects the limits of rotating thermal convection and non-rotating semi-convection.
-Non-linear simulations pass through a transient layered phase, eventually saturating in a state either dominated by strong zonal jets, with a wide stably stratified layer overlaying an inner convective region, or a structure where a single convective zone takes up the entire domain, except for narrow thermal boundary layers.
+To model the semi-convective layer of gaseous planets, we investigate semi-convection in a spherical shell, with fixed temperature and composition at the boundaries to represent steady convecting layers above and below.
+Non-linear simulations pass through a transient layered phase, eventually saturating in a state either dominated by strong zonal jets, with a wide stably stratified layer overlaying an inner convective region, or a structure where a single convective zone fills the entire domain, except for narrow thermal boundary layers.
 We find that the layering instability conforms well to the predictions of the $\gamma$-instability \citep{radko2003mechanism}, but we also confirm the comment of \citet{fuentes2024evolution} that the size of the domain can constrain the development of layers.
 We investigate the onset of dynamo action and discuss the effect of different flow structures on the magnetic field.
 We find that a dipolar structure is favoured in the jet-dominated flow regime with a wide SSL, where a magnetic field is generated in the inner convective layer, but decays as a function of radius in the SSL.
 The dipolar component decays the slowest, resulting in a much more dipolar surface field than in the interior.
 On this basis, we identify a region of parameter space that is most favourable to producing planetary-like magnetic fields, and compare simulations in this region to Saturn's magnetic field.

 The paper is structured as follows.
 In \S~\ref{sec:eqns} we introduce the equations of thermo-compositional convection and discuss the non-dimensional parameters governing the flow.
-In \S~\ref{sec:stability} we review the hydrodynamic stability of the system, with a summary of key stability results for a non-rotating fluid in \S~\ref{sec:basicstab}, and calculations of the linear onset of rotating semiconvection in \S~\ref{sec:linearonset}, and non-linear simulations in \S~\ref{sec:non-lineardynamics}, discussing separately the layered phase of evolution, the saturated states, and the different flow regimes that develop.
+In \S~\ref{sec:stability} we review the hydrodynamic stability of the system, before presenting nonlinear simulations in \S~\ref{sec:non-lineardynamics}, discussing separately the layered phase of evolution, the saturated states, and the different flow regimes that develop.
 Finally, in \S~\ref{sec:dynamo}, we present the results of magnetohydrodynamic simulations, and propose a criterion for producing planetary-like magnetic fields in simulations.